tanaka-hideya/NIFREC/README.md

 # NIFREC: An Automated Ground-State Structure Optimization Workflow with No Imaginary Frequencies

 NIFREC is an automated geometry optimization workflow for molecular ground states that incorporates an automated protocol for the elimination of imaginary frequencies.
 NIFREC enables sequential execution of conformer search and quantum chemical calculations across molecular datasets, automatically resolving imaginary frequencies at each stage of the workflow.
-NIFREC provides tools to generate conformers (RDKit), optimize and analyze frequencies (xTB), run Gaussian opt+freq with robust imaginary-frequency remediation, and parse Gaussian results.
+NIFREC provides tools to generate conformers (RDKit), optimize geometries and analyze frequencies (xTB), run Gaussian opt+freq with robust imaginary-frequency remediation, and parse Gaussian results.

 Version: 1.0.0